Introduction to capital gains tax

 There is an exemption on your principle private residence which applies to domestic properties which have been your main residence at any time.
 The whole of a gain is exempt if you have lived in the property throughout the whole period of ownership.
 If not, or if there has been partial business use, the gain will be time apportioned.

 Where you own more than one home you can choose which one is your main residence as long as both have been lived in as your main residence at some point.
-You need to make an 'election' as to which home is to be treated as your main residence, but you must do this within two years of the date when you had a change in the number of properties.
+You need to make an 'election' as to which home is to be treated as your main residence.
 You must also actually physically reside at the nominated property and evidence may need to be provided, such as your residential address on the electoral register or on bank statements etc.

 Further information about capital gains tax can be found on the HMRC website: